Neilsawant05/Clustering/README.md

 GEO-LOCATION CLUSTERING USING THE k-MEANS ALGORITHM
-Due: Monday 13 December 2021 (6:00 PM) – NO EXTENSION
-Project Goal
+Goal
-In this project you and your group will use SPARK to implement an iterative algorithm that solves the clustering problem in an efficient distributed fashion.
+Use SPARK to implement an iterative algorithm that solves the clustering problem in an efficient distributed fashion.
 Clustering is the process of grouping a set of objects (or data points) into a set of k clusters of similar objects.
 Thus, objects that are similar should be in the same cluster and objects that are dissimilar should